MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 :::image type="content" source="media/how-to-create-remote-network-vwan/clear-hub-association-filter.png" alt-text="Screenshot of the VPN (Site to site) page with the X highlighted for the hub association filter." lightbox="media/how-to-create-remote-network-vwan/clear-hub-association-filter-expanded.png":::

 1. Select the VPN site from the list and select **Connect VPN sites**.
-1. In the Connect sites form, type the same **Pre-shared key (PSK)** used for the Entra admin center.
+1. In the Connect sites form, type the same **Pre-shared key (PSK)** used for the Microsoft Entra admin center.
 1. Select **Connect**.
 1. After about 30 minutes, the VPN site will update to show that the **Connection provisioning status** has succeeded and the **Connectivity status** is connected.
 :::image type="content" source="media/how-to-create-remote-network-vwan/provisioning-status-succeeded.png" alt-text="Screenshot of the VPN (Site to site) page showing green checkmarks that indicate that Connection provisioning has succeeded and Connectivity is connected." lightbox="media/how-to-create-remote-network-vwan/provisioning-status-succeeded-expanded.png":::